-The first step to the repair will be to clean the area up by removing any loose drywall or debris such as wallpaper.
-Since our hole was created by Matt the area was already clean and we are able to skip to step 2.
-Applying the patch!
+The first step to the drywall patch repair will be to clean the area up.
+Do this by removing any loose drywall or debris such as wallpaper.
+(Since our hole was created by Matt the area was already clean.
+We were able to skip to step 2.)Applying the patch!
 Remove the paper backing from the patch making sure to cover your hole.
 You will feel a slight tackiness to your patch which will help hold it to the wall while your Patch Plus Primer dries.
-Press firmly on the patch to ensure a good bond with your wall.
-Now you are ready for your 3M™ Patch plus primer .
-But wait!
-You don’t want to jump right in you will need to give your a compound a little mix first!
-Matt explains why in this video.

-sanding pad provided in the kit sand smoothing out any bumps and imperfections in the compound.
+Give your compound about 30 minutes to dry (yes, that fast).
+When the patch is completely covered and dry it is ready for sanding.
+Using the 3M™ Advanced Abrasives sanding pad provided in the kit sand smoothing out any bumps and imperfections in the compound.
 Be careful not to sand to much causing the mesh patch to show.
 If this happens you will need to apply more compound and start the sanding process again.

-I am proud to be a 3M- sponsored blogger, and, as part of my responsibilities, I get the opportunity to evaluate new products from 3M DIY.
-Opinions are my own and additional product used in the project were selected by me.
+“I am proud to be a 3M- sponsored blogger.
+As part of my responsibilities, I get the opportunity to evaluate new products from 3M DIY.
+Opinions are my own and additional product used in the project were selected by me.”